esmero/archipelago-documentation/docs/strawberry_key_name_providers.md

     * `Label`: `Date Created EDTF`
     * `Strawberry Key Name Provider Plugin`: `JmesPath Strawberry Field Key Name Provider`
     * `One or more comma separated valid JMESPaths`: `date_created_edtf.date_free`
+    *  Confirm that the value for `Exposed Strawberry Field Property` (under the `One or more comma separated valid JMESPaths` field) is set to `date_created_edtf_date_free`.
+This is the `Strawberry Field Property` that will hold the data coming from the JMESPath Query when evaluated against and ADO's JSON and will be visible as a *Strawberry Field Property* to Drupal and the Search API.
+When doing this in a production environment, you might want to change the automatically generated value and assign a simpler one to remember.
+You can always do this by pressing `Edit`.
+But for the purpose of this documentation please keep `date_created_edtf_date_free`.
     * `Is Date?`: `☑`

 ### Strawberry Key Name Provider Plugins